ncp38/cs372-f24/projects/proj1/index.md

   "times left to speed" part of a state must be decreased by 1 for a successor state generated by a speeding action.
   - The heuristic function also must change to take into account speeding.
-In particular, since an admissible and consistent heuristic must never overestimate the true cost to the goal, the old heuristic is no longer admissible (because true driving times are now smaller due to allowing speeding).
-So you must invent a new heuristic that will not overestimate.
+In particular, since an admissible and consistent heuristic can never overestimate the true cost to the goal, the old heuristic is no longer admissible (because true driving times are now smaller due to allowing speeding).
+So you must **invent a new heuristic that will not overestimate**.
 This is not intended to be very hard to do, however.
-- When printing the final output for Part B, you should indicate which roads are being sped on, and which are driven normally.
+- When printing the final output for Part B, you must indicate which roads are being sped on, and which are driven normally.